raspberrypilearning/decision-tree/en/step_5.md

 | Parksosaurus     | 3           | Herbivorous | North America  | 76           | Ornithopod     |
 | Zephyrosaurus    | 1.8         | Herbivorous | North America  | 120          | Ornithopod     |

+--- task ---

++ Draw a decision tree which allows you to correctly identify each **category** of dinosaur.

+**Tip:** Each question should split the data so that one category of dinosaur is fully identified.

+--- /task ---

+--- task ---

++ [Choose another dinosaur](https://www.nhm.ac.uk/discover/dino-directory.html){:target="_blank"} and use your decision tree to identify which category it is in.
+Was your decision tree correct?

+--- /task ---